 Our research and development activities have required significant resources to date and are expected to continue to require significant resources.
 As a result, we expect to continue to incur substantial losses and negative cash flows from operations in the future.
-We have financed our operations primarily through cash from licensing, collaboration and manufacturing agreements and financing transactions.
-At June 30, 2013, we had approximately \$226.9 million in cash and investments in marketable securities, of which \$25.0 million was restricted in relation to our 12% senior secured notes, and \$147.7 million in indebtedness.
+We have financed our operations primarily through cash generated from licensing, collaboration and manufacturing agreements and financing transactions.
+At March 31, 2014, we had approximately \$309.1 million in cash and investments in marketable securities, of which \$25.0 million was restricted in relation to our 12% senior secured notes, and \$164.2 million in indebtedness.
 The indebtedness includes \$125.0 million in aggregate principal amount of 12.0% senior secured notes due July 15, 2017, but excludes our long-term liability relating to the sale of future royalties.
-As is further described in Note 4, this royalty obligation liability will not be settled in cash, but we may be required to make a payment of up to \$7.0 million in 2014 if a certain specified worldwide net sales threshold is not met.
+As is further described in Note 4, this royalty obligation liability will not be settled in